Getting Started

 }

-One handler replies with a message that doesn't implement IProvideOrderId.
-Transactionality can still be achieved because messages that are part of a saga conversation flow will get the Saga ID set as a header.
-In such cases no correlation property information needs to be extracted to derive the Saga ID from.
+Even though one of the handlers replies with a message that does not implement IProvideOrderId, transactionality is still maintained because messages that are part of a saga conversation flow automatically have the Saga ID set as a header.
+In these cases, there is no need to extract correlation property information to derive the Saga ID.

 Finally the above behavior is registered in the pipeline.